gandm/language-babel/README.md

 See the sections *"Use Cases"* and *"Package Settings"* for more information on Babel configuration options.

-## Use Cases
-* #### Pure JavaScript with no EcmaScript 2015 requirements.
-  Just use the Grammar to color code the scripts and turn off the package setting `Transpile On Save`.

-* #### Pure Babel EcmaScript 2015 environment.
-  If you wish to check your code compiles correctly on each save turn on the package settings `Transpile On Save`.
-This setting runs the Babel compiler to do a syntax check but produces no output.
-Only files within the `Babel Source Path` tree of a project directory are considered candidates.
-As this is empty by default all source files in the any subdirectory of a project folder will be candidates.

-  If you use another workflow to transpile code then turn off `Create Transpiled Code` and `Create Map`.
-These suppress any transpiler output.

-  If you wish to use language-babel to generate output code and no `path` options are set then transpiled/maps output will be directed to the same directory within the project.
-If you are using `.js` names for your source Babel files you will need to configure your `paths` to point to your source file directory tree are as well as the directory tree for the transpiled and maps output.
-If you do not do this then the transpiler output will attempt to overwrite the source file.
-This eventuality is trapped by language-babel to save embarrassment.
-See other settings to configure output options.

-* #### Mixed JavaScript and Babel EcmaScript 2015 environment.
-   Keep pure `.js`  files in a separate directory tree from your Babel ES2015 files and/or use `.babelrc ignore`/`.babelrc only` flags.
-Configure `Babel Source Paths` to point to the ES2015 file directory tree and the other `paths` to where output should be generated.
-Turn on `Suppress Source Path Messages` and then configure other settings as described in the Pure EcmaScript environment above.
-Optionally, you can turn on the `Disable When No Babelrc File In Path` option, which disables transpiles if no `.babelrc` files are found in the source file path.

 ## Package Settings

 By using the ATOM settings panel for language-babel you can control many of the operations of the transpiler.
 The package settings provide global settings for all language-babel projects edited in Atom.
+Additionally, `.babelrc` and `.languagebabel` JSON configuration files can provide project based configuration settings.

+* #### plugins
+  A comma separated list of plugins used by Babel to transpile the source files.
+Used to augment any `plugins` found in `.babelrc` files.

+* #### presets
+  A comma separated list of presets used by Babel to transpile the source files.
+Used to augment any `presets` found in `.babelrc` files.

+* #### Allow Local Override
-From V0.14.0 many options can be controlled by providing `.languagebabel` JSON configuration file whose properties will overide the global settings.
-See *".languagebabel Configuration"*
+  If set this allows `.languagebabel` file properties to be override the global package settings.
+See *".languagebabel Configuration"* below for more information.

 * #### Transpile On Save
   On any file save of a language-babel enabled file the Babel transpiler  is called.
-Any errors and/or successful indications are notified by a ATOM pop-up.
+No actual transpiled file is saved but any Babel errors and/or successful indicators are notified by an ATOM pop-up.
+Not all files are candidates for transpilation as other settings can affect this - See `Disable When No Babelrc File In Path` and `Babel Source Path` below.

   `.languagebabel property` `{"transpileOnSave": true|false}`

-* #### Allow Local Override
+* #### Create Transpiled Code
-  If set this allows `.languagebabel` file properties to be override the global package settings.
+  If enabled together with `Transpile On Save` this will output JavaScript code to a `.js` file with the same prefix as the original.
+By using the  `Babel Transpile Path` option below it is possible to transpile to a different target directory.

+  `.languagebabel property` `{"createTranspiledCode": true|false}`

 * #### Disable When No Babelrc File In Path
   Disables transpiler if no `.babelrc` files are found in the source file path.